thunderbird89/esf/stories/story-knock-knock.md

 He turned back to the table.

 > "Okay.
 Here's what we're doing.
-General Allvin, you get every single Talon pilot we have—I don't care if they're at Groom Lake, Edwards, Nellis, wherever—you get them ready to fly.
+General Allvin, you get every single Talon pilot we have - I don't care if they're at Groom Lake, Edwards, Nellis, wherever - you get them ready to fly.
 All twenty aircraft, all twenty pilots.
 They're going into space, they're going to fight, and they're going to win."

 > "Yes, sir."